haiykut/student-management/README.md

 # student-management
-Its a simple student management system project made with java spring, thymeleaf and bootstrap.
+Its a simple student management system project made with java spring, thymeleaf, mysql and bootstrap.